spml2025/spml2025.github.io/index.md

 Submit your answers in .pdf or .zip file in course page on Quera website, with the following format:
 HW[HW#]-[FamilyName]-[std#] (For example HW3-Hoseini-401234567)

+###  Homework Policy

+**Important:**
+- All **theory homework must be handwritten.**
+- **Do not submit** LaTeX or Word-formatted documents for theory assignments — these **will not be accepted.**
+- If any part of your homework is **detected to be written by AI**, you will **receive no score** for that assignment.
+- You may use AI tools for assistance (e.g., brainstorming ideas, clarifying concepts, or debugging), but **you must not include AI-generated text directly in your submission**.
+All submitted work should be written in your own words and understanding.

 **Late Policy**